Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/apbq-rsa-ii-DUCTF-2023.md

 assert 0 == (x1*h1*h1 + x2*h2*h2 + x3*h1*h2) % n
 ```

-Using LLL you can get some multiple of x1 x2 and x3:
+Using LLL you can get some divisor of x1 x2 and x3: